tjhickey724/MasteryLearningApp/doc/tutorials/MLA_SIGCSE_DEMO/README.md

 7. Next upload the grades using exam1.csv exam1.csv has students 1,2,3 taking an exam with two skills, F01,F02
 8. Next look at the Mastery tab to see how they are doing.
+9. You can logout and log back in as student1@stemmla.com with password abc123 to see the student view...

 You can then create makeup exams or new exams and create corresponding CSV files to track an entire class.